 Used dry, you may find that watercolour pencils feel dry when applied to paper.
 This is down to how the pencil is made.
 The pencil binder in Aquarelles is slightly different from wax pencils as it needs to dissolve with water rather than thinners, and this can lead to different handling (even within different brands from the same manufacturer).

 The main benefits of these pencils is their versatility and the ability to use them ‘wet’ in one of several ways which we will elaborate on further down the page or you can check out the how to use watercolour pencils page for in-depth information and a beginners tutorial featuring a pair of pears.
+Moving on from there, you can try a full aquarelle background tutorial while painting a Scottish hillside scene.

 The aquarelles sometimes show a lower lightfastness grade compared to the same colour in a companies wax type coloured pencil line.